Saumya-TheGirlWhoCodes/Saumya-TheGirlWhoCodes/README.md

 *I know that I will be stronger tomorrow,
 <br/>
-If I practice today,
+If I practice today.
 <br/>
 I know that I will be stronger after a month,
 <br/>
-If I practice today,
+If I practice today.
 <br/>
 I know that I will be stronger a year later,
 <br/>